Subscribe

 Loading the optional bundles

-To load the optional Document Understanding bundle, execute the following command:
+To load the optional Document Understanding bundles, execute the following commands:

 To load the optional Computer Vision bundle, execute the following command:

-This document focuses on -a command argument as this enables you to install all the required components.
+This document focuses on -a command argument as this caters to need of installing all the required components.

 Installing Task Mining